eclipse-tractusx/tractusx-edc/edc-extensions/control-plane-adapter/README.md

 Additional requirements, that affects the architecture of the extension:
 - can return data both in SYNC and ASYNC mode (currently only SYNC endpoint available)
 - can be persistent, so that process can be restored from the point where it was before application was stopped (not implemented yet)
-- prepared to scale horizontally (not implemented yet, as EDC itself is not scalable)
+- prepared to scale horizontally (not yet implemented)
 - can retry failed part of the process

 The simplified scenario, from the perspective of the client of the extension is as follows: